Friday, September 01, 2006

 Monday, July 31, 2006

-LINK AGRA: India’s most famous architectural wonder - TAJ
+Link AGRA: India’s most famous architectural wonder - TAJ

 The Taj Mahal stands on the bank of River Yamuna, which otherwise serves as a wide moat defending the Great Red Fort of Agra, the center of the Mughal emperors until they moved their capital to Delhi in 1637.